Advertiser Disclosure

 Lavu offers the following features for drive-thru restaurants:

-• Offline ordering and payments mode
+• Offline ordering and payment mode

 • Self-serve kiosks for takeout orders